 As you embark upon radiotherapy, pop the kettle on, make a nice cup of (green) tea and take a look at my list of do’s and don’t’s for radiotherapy:

 2. Stock up on some good moisturiser for the affected area.
-I was recommended E45 and Aloe Vera gel.
-Both worked really well for me but there are loads of really good creams you could use.
+I was recommended E45 but there are loads of really good creams you could use.
 Put E45 on the zapping area morning and night (ask the radiographers to point out the zapping area from day one because the skin doesn’t change colour until you are a week or so into the treatment and you can’t see where you have been zapped).
-Do this from a few days before you start rads, every day throughout, and after rads until your skin has recovered sufficiently.
+Do this from a few days (or even weeks) before you start rads, every day throughout, and after rads until your skin has recovered sufficiently.
 I finished rads 3 months ago but my skin is still really dry, sore and itchy so I am still applying moisturiser every day.
-During rads when the skin starts to get a bit sore between moisturiser applications, you can apply E45 or Aloe Vera gel.
-The gel is cooling and you can keep it in the fridge to make it even cooler.
+During rads when the skin starts to get a bit sore between moisturiser applications, you can apply E45.
+TYou can keep it in the fridge to make it even cooler.

 3. Use gentle soaps in the bath and shower.
 Consider paraben free or organic ranges if you want to use something particularly gentle and free of chemicals.